 In the traditional classroom setting, teachers have struggled to implement differentiated instructional strategies.

 Tips for Developing a Differentiated Approach to Teaching and Learning

 Colorín Colorado, one of the nation’s leading educational organizations serving ELLs, outlines three key factors which help determine how a student’s needs should influence your approach to implementing differentiation:

 - Readiness — Does the student have the prior knowledge needed to learn the new concepts in this unit of study?
 Has the student mastered the necessary concepts and skills needed to be successful in this area?

 - Interest — What topics interest the student?
 How can this learning unit be presented in an appealing way to the student?
 What causes the student to feel motivated to learn?

 - Learning Profile — How does this student “approach the task of learning,” and what types of activities help the student learn most effectively?
 What is the student’s learning style?

 An effective differentiation strategy takes these three factors into account when planning the curriculum so students can learn through the means most appropriate for their needs.

-Three Ways School Leaders Can Support Differentiated Instruction Through Virtual Learning
+Three Ways School Leaders Can Support Differentiated Instruction Through Hybrid and Virtual Learning

 As we review evidence of the best virtual differentiated instructional strategies, we find that schools leaders should follow these three best practices: